-18. Communication
+20. Communication

-- 18.1 The policy is published on the college Intranet for members of staff.
-Its review will be communicated by sending an e-mail to all staff; included in the staff newsletter; at staff briefings and/or at professional development days to provide, when required, training to new employees.
-All new staff will be given a copy of this policy alongside other key college policies as part of their induction. - 18.2 All students will be directed to read this policy within the VLE for the college and informed of this during enrolment and induction. - 18.3 Under the requirements of the Freedom of Information Act 2000, the policy will be listed in the Publication Scheme and made available to the general public on request.
+- 20.1 The policy is published on the college Intranet (MyUSP) for members of staff.
+Its review will be communicated by sending an e-mail to all staff; included in the staff newsletter; at staff briefings and/or at professional development days to provide, when required, training for new employees. - 20.2 All students will be directed to read this policy within MyUSP and informed of this during enrolment and induction. - 20.3 Under the requirements of the Freedom of Information Act 2000, the policy will be listed in the Publication Scheme and made available to the general public on request.

-Appendix 1

-Summary Guidelines for Archiving Data
+Appendix 1 Summary Guidelines for Archiving Data

-Area rea Description Rete Reason for Collection/Retention Human Resources Records documenting the successful appointment of members staff.
-Termination of appointment + 6 years HMRC Safer Recruitment Human Resources Records documenting staff name, dates and role Termination of appointment + 10 years Safer Recruitment Human Resources Records documenting the unsuccessful appointment of members staff.
-6 months Employment Tribunals Human Resources Sickness and health & safety records Termination of appointment + 40 year Potential Legal Cases Human Resources Details of DBS and any safeguarding concerns Indefinitely Safer Recruitment & Potential Legal Cases Financial Resolutces I Records relating to tinancial services Current financial year + 6 years Audit Financial Resources Records relating to funding received that may be receiving European Social Fund (ESF) match funding Current financial year + 12 years ESF Audit Student Records Records relating to students funded as 16-18 year olds Current financial year + 6 years Audit Student Records Records relating to students funded as Adults and Apprentices that may be receiving ESF match funding Current financial year + 12 years ESF Audit Student Enquiries nt Enquiries Data relating to enquiries for prior to application Current financial year + 2 year Potential follow up Student Applications udent Applications Data relating to unsuccessful student applications Current financial year + 1 year Potential appeals Current financial year + 10 years Audit Current financial year + 7 years Audit hotographs photos taken as part of marketing events of to re Stored until requested to remove by individuals Marketing and branding Estates Documentation relating to lettings and hiring of college assets.
+Area Description Retention Reason for Collection/Retention Human Resources Successful appointment documentation is part of all employees' HR files Termination of appointment + 7 years HMRC Safer Recruitment Human Resources Records documenting staff name, dates and role Termination of appointment + 10 years Safer Recruitment Human Resources Records documenting the unsuccessful appointment of members staff.
+6 months Employment Tribunals Human Resources Sickness and health & safety records Termination of appointment + 40 years Potential Legal Cases Human Resources Details of DBS and any safeguarding concerns Indefinitely Safer Recruitment & Potential Legal Cases Financial Resources Records relating to financial services Current financial year + 6 years Audit Financial Resources Records relating to funding received that may be receiving European Social Fund (ESF) match funding Current financial year + 12 years ESF Audit Student Records Records relating to students in receipt of funding Current financial year + 12 years Audit Student Enquiries and applications Data relating to enquiries and/or application to study at the college Current financial year + 6 years Potential follow up and appeals Examinations Student results and achievements records Current financial year + 10 years Audit Learning support Details of learning support for students Current financial year + 7 years Audit Photographs Photos taken as part of marketing events or curriculum requirements Stored until requested to remove by individuals Marketing and branding Estates Documentation relating to lettings and hiring of college assets.
 Current financial year + 1 year Potential Legal Cases Estates Images and video captured via CCTV 30 days Health and Safety Estates Records relating to health and safety including accident logs Current financial year + 40 years Health and Safety legislation Sports Centre Membership records Current financial year + 6 years Audit